Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 A study suggests stopping the use of Sildenafil (Viagra) in cases where Central Serous Chorioretinopathy appears.

-Patients with a family history of retinal dystrophy should exercise caution before taking Viagra.
+Patients with a family history of Retinal Dystrophy should exercise caution before taking Viagra.

 Viagra can also interact with a rare inherited eye disease called Retinitis Pigmentosa.

-Sickle Cell Anaemia, Leukaemia, or Multiple Myeloma
+Sickle Cell Anemia, Leukaemia, or Multiple Myeloma

 The presence of skin conditions such as Leukaemia or Multiple Myeloma can affect Viagra’s efficacy.
 This may result in adverse effects.